+Recharge site (Teliabanda Lake) have been

+recordings site (reliabation Earle) tiave been

+:doutified

+identified

-To identify the potential recharge site for Recharge site (Teliabanda Lake) have been groundwater (GW) augmentation identified Comprehensive analyses of hydrological and hydrogeological components of the lake for To model & analyze aquifer response due assessing viability of Managed Aquifer to the recharge from the identified Recharge (MAR) has been carried out, and potential recharge site semi-analytical model for estimation of groundwater recharge from the lake for variable flow conditions has been developed.
-To manage the augmented GW resources for subsequent potential uses The main aquifer formations below the lakebed and around possess thick limestone formation - a limiting factor for MAR-ASTR proposition, and hence no engineered hydrogeological intervention has been found viable.
+To model & analyze aquifer response due to the recharge from the identified potential recharge site To manage the augmented GW resources for subsequent potential uses The main aquifer formations below the lakebed and around possess thick limestone formation - a limiting factor for MAR-ASTR proposition, and hence no engineered hydrogeological intervention has been found viable.
 An one year extension is sought for working out alternate plan for management of 85 talabs' water in the Raipur city area.